runceel/ReactiveProperty/docs/docs/features/Commanding.md

 subscription.Dispose();
 ```

-In other instance's events subscribe, then you should call the Dispose method of ReactiveCommand class when the end of ViewModel lifecycle.
+In other instance's events subscribe, then you should call the `Dispose` method of `ReactiveCommand` class at the end of the ViewModel lifecycle.

 ## Async version ReactiveCommand

-AsyncReactiveCommand class is async version ReactiveCommand class.
+`AsyncReactiveCommand` class is an `async` version `ReactiveCommand` class.
-This class can subscribe async methods, and when executing async method then CanExecute method returns false.
+This class can subscribe using `async` methods, and when executing an async method then `CanExecute` method returns `false`.
-So, this class can't re-execute during the async method is proceed.
+So, this class can't re-execute while the async method is running.

 ### Basic usage

-Neary the same as a ReactiveCommand class.
+Nearly the same as a `ReactiveCommand` class.
-Just difference is that accept async method in Subscribe method argument, and don't implement the IObservable&lt;T&gt; interface.
+The only difference is that it accepts an `async` method in `Subscribe` method argument, and doesn't implement the `IObservable&lt;T&gt;` interface.

 ```csharp
 public class ViewModel